Bow Valley College and Downtown Calgary Virtual tour

 Calgary offers visitors activities all year.
 Enjoy the beautiful views while hiking, biking, or skiing.
-Or check out the cultural and artistic scene.
+Alternately, experience Calgary’s vibrant arts & culture.

 The city hosts many events, including the annual Calgary Stampede in July.
 Bow Valley College is in the heart of the city's busy core.
-You'll find great restaurants, shopping centres, and many artistic and cultural attractions.
+You will find great restaurants, shopping centres, and cultural attractions.
 Minutes away is the Bow River.
 It has beautiful views from the park and a never-ending pathway system you can walk, jog or bike along.

-This city has an outstanding record of public safety.
-It's ranked as one of the top cities in the world to live.
+This city has an outstanding record of public safety and is ranked as one of the top cities in the world to live.

 About our weather

 Calgary offers an opportunity to enjoy and experience all four seasons.
-The winters are cold.
-The summers are hot.
-Because of the dry climate, there are lots of sunny days and very few rainy ones.
-Additionally, the warm Chinook winds give us breaks from the cold during winter months.
+Because of the dry climate, Calgary enjoys a lot of sunlight, and minimal rain.
+In the winter, warm Chinook winds provide a welcome breaks throughout the winter.

-Bow Valley College does not offer on or off-campus housing.
-But we can help you find out what your options are.
-Use this list to find about homestay, rentals, and student housing at SAIT.
+Bow Valley College does not offer on or off-campus housing, however we offer a list of resources for housing options, including, homestay, rentals, and student housing at SAIT.

 Please note that Bow Valley College is not affiliated with any of these companies.
 We cannot guarantee the quality of service or accommodation.